driscoll/krutch_experiments_in_AI_1982/README.md

 1. Direct transcriptions of Krutch's programs as they was originally published in 1982
 2. Ports of these programs to Applesoft BASIC, designed to run on Joshua Bell's jsbasic

-For now, the only thing I won't be adding is the text of the book itself.
-I only have a flatbed scanner at the moment and I don't think the binding on my copy will survive the scanning process.
-If you have access to a book scanner and would like to to make a PDF, let me know and I'll loan you my copy by mail.

 ## Summary

 - Chapter 1: **KINGMOVE**, A chess king finds the shortest path between two squares on a 3x3 board

 ## References

-- John Krutch. *Experiments in Artificial Intelligence for Small Computers.* Indianapolis, IN: Howard W. Sams & Co., Inc., 1982.
+- John Krutch. *[Experiments in Artificial Intelligence for Small Computers](https://archive.org/details/krutch-experiments_in_artificial_intelligence_for_small_computers-1981).* Indianapolis, IN: Howard W. Sams & Co., Inc., 1982. https://archive.org/details/krutch-experiments_in_artificial_intelligence_for_small_computers-1981
 - "Review: Experiments in Artificial Intelligence for Small Computers by John Krutch." *Popular Electronics* (June, 1982): 90. http://www.americanradiohistory.com/Archive-Poptronics/80s/1982/Poptronics-1982-06.pdf.

 ## Useful links